 All candidates approved by the Board will be presented to the membership.
 The ballot indicates clearly how many candidates each member may vote for.

-The Executive Director ensures all relevant information about the candidates is posted on the website and, at a minimum, emailed to all members.
-Members may vote electronically or return ballots by mail, email, or fax.
+The Executive Director ensures all relevant information about the candidates is posted on the website and, at a minimum, emailed to all members (see 030-008).
+Members vote electronically.

 Breaking a Tie